d-rug/debugging_in_R/README.md

 # Quarto Template: Workshop Reader

-This repository is a `Quarto` based template for workshop readers for the UC Davis DataLab.

-This template uses [**quarto**](https://quarto.org/) to knit the reader.
-You can also optionally use **renv** to manage packages and Git Large File Storage to manage large files (instructions included).

-To get started, create a new repo on GitHub from this template ([instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)), then `git clone` your new repo.

 Once you've cloned the repo, here's a checklist of things to do to prepare the repo:

 2.  `index.qmd` and `_quarto.yml`: Replace the all-caps text with your workshop details.